arv100kri/Cognitive-Services/Content/en-us/Speech/GetStarted/GetStartedCSharpDesktop.md

 The below example has been developed for the .NET Framework using [Visual Studio 2015, Community Edition](https://www.visualstudio.com/products/visual-studio-community-vs).

 * #### Get the client library and example
-You may download the Speech API client library and example through https://www.projectoxford.ai/sdk or access them via [GitHub](https://github.com/Microsoft/ProjectOxford-ClientSDK/tree/master/Speech).
+You may download the Speech API client library and example through  [GitHub](https://github.com/Microsoft/ProjectOxford-ClientSDK/tree/master/Speech).
 The downloaded zip file needs to be extracted to a folder of your choice, many users choose the Visual Studio 2015 folder.

 * #### Subscribe to Speech API and get a free trial subscription key Before creating the example, you must subscribe to Speech API which is part of Project Oxford services.
-For subscription and key management details, see [Subscriptions](https://www.projectoxford.ai/speech).
+For subscription and key management details, see [Subscriptions](https://www.microsoft.com/cognitive-services/en-us/sign-up).
 Both the primary and secondary key can be used in this tutorial.

 ### <a name="Step1">Step 1: Install the example application</a>
 1. Start Microsoft Visual Studio 2015 and click **File**, select **Open**, then **Project/Solution**.